 Before you ask for it, I’ve been thinking about adding a Ryzen version of the $400 build lately.
 Here are my conclusions:

 The cheapest Ryzen CPU is the Ryzen 3 1200, which is 20-40 dollars more expensive than the used in this build and it’s also the direct competition of the i3-7100.
-Adding the remaining parts would increase the budget close to the $500, so we should abandon this option.
+Adding the remaining parts would increase the budget close to the $500, so we should drop this option.

 If you want a Ryzen-based build, I’d recommend you to take a look at the $500 Ryzen build here instead.